 Start with ..

-viagra in urine So — I’m the “new guy”, what is it YOU most hope I do?
+3) So — I’m the “new guy”.
+What is it YOU most hope I do?

 This is a question that will cause the other person to pause — and ponder.
 I have found that this question causes them to dig deep because of the word “hope” .. hope triggers an emotional response that gets people to offer up something they themselves wouldn’t have been willing to share …